arthurbcp/kuma-site/src/content/docs/pipeline-steps/load.md

 ---
-title: Load Handler
+title: Load Step
-description: Load Handler Overview (Mr. Smith Framework)
+description: Load Step Overview (Mr. Smith Framework)
 ---

 Loads data from a local or remote file (JSON or YAML or text file) and stores it in a variable.